Latest Usual (USUAL) News Update

 TLDR

-Usual's codebase continues to evolve with a focus on security, architecture, and real-time protection.
+Usual's codebase is evolving with a focus on user experience and security.

 Deep Dive